 The Best Shooting Guard Build in NBA 2K22

 Some of the players in the GOAT (greatest of all time) debate in the NBA played the shooting guard position.
-It will not come across as surprising then if you want to create a shooting guard in NBA 2K22.

-But you can definitely carve your own path and create your own build.
 Read along to see what physical profiles, attributes, and badges you will need in order to develop the best shooting guard build in NBA 2K22.

 Shooting Guard Build Overview

 Similar to the best small forward build in NBA 2K22, what you will want to do is make your player a beast on both offense and defense.

 Among the player archetypes available for shooting guard in the game, the two-way sharpshooter is the most ideal choice for this build.